readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Revoke access to a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a user should not have access anymore to a project for any reason,
+If a user should not have access anymore to a project, for any reason,
 a VCS repository's admin (e.g. user with Admin role on GitHub for that specific repository)
 can revoke access to the VCS repository and this will be automatically reflected in Read the Docs.